FabianVarela/flutter_amiibo_responsive/README.md

 #### Deep linking

 For using deep links with flutter without any packages, review this [link](https://flutter.dev/docs/development/ui/navigation/deep-linking).
-This branch uses *uni_links* to manage the deep links.
+This branch uses *app_links* to manage the deep links.

 Run deep links in **iOS**, use the command below: